AlexOrlek/ATCG/README.md

 git clone https://github.com/AlexOrlek/ATCG.git
 cd ATCG
 ```
-# Quick start
+# Input

-Information in FASTA headers must be delineated using vertical bar(s) "|" and the headers should be in the format `unit of analysis|subunit`.
+Sequences are provided in FASTA format, a flexibly-defined format comprising header lines (prefixed by ">") and sequences.
+Here, we follow the common convention where the header line is permitted to have two parts, separated by a space: the identifier and an optional comment after the first space.
+Information in the header identifier must be delineated using vertical bar(s) "|" and adhere to the format: `unit of analysis|subunit`.
 The `subunit` is only necessary when indicating affiliation of e.g. contigs with genomes, or of bacterial plasmids with bacterial isolates.
-Additional information can be included in the header by delineating with additional vertical bar(s)

 If comparing genomes, FASTA headers could be formatted as follows:<br>
 genome1|contig1<br>
 genome1|contig2<br>
 genome2<br>
-genome3|contig1|additional information
+genome3|contig1 additional information provided after the first space

 If comparing plasmids by isolate, FASTA headers could be formatted as follows:<br>
 isolate1|plasmid1<br>
 isolate1|plasmid2<br>
-isolate2|plasmid1.contig1<br>
-isolate2|plasmid1.contig2<br>
+isolate2|plasmid1<br>
 isolate2|plasmid2

+# Quick start

 For all-vs-all comparison, the tool can be run by providing a single multi-FASTA file using the `-s` flag; pairwise distance scores will be recorded and a phylogenetic tree will be generated.